Emissions profile

 Climate governance

 Climate action is imperative to secure future socioeconomic development in Africa.
-MTN’s board is therefore committed to ensuring that climate change issues are carefully integrated into the Group’s strategy and operations.
+MTN’s Board is therefore committed to ensuring that climate change issues are carefully integrated into the Group’s strategy and operations.

-In February 2022, MTN became a Taskforce Recommendations on Climate-related Financial Disclosures (TCFD) supporter indicating that we believe that the TCFD recommendations provide a useful framework to increase transparency on climate-related risks and opportunities.
+In February 2022, MTN became a Taskforce Recommendations on Climate-related Financial Disclosures (TCFD) supporter, indicating that we believe that the TCFD recommendations provide a useful framework to increase transparency on climate-related risks and opportunities.
 By publicly declaring support for the TCFD and its recommendations, we intend to demonstrate the actions we are taking to build a more resilient financial system through climate-related disclosure.

 Our governance of climate change-related issues is driven from the highest level within the Group through our appointment of Nkululeko Sowazi as a designated climate change Board member responsible for climate change-related issues.
 His appointment further supports our commitment to continuous improvement.